marklogic/flux/docs/import/import-files/delimited-text.md

 the [Spark CSV options](https://spark.apache.org/docs/latest/sql-data-sources-csv.html) via the `-P` option to control how delimited text is read.
 These options are expressed as `-PoptionName=optionValue`.

+A common option to include is `-PmultiLine=true` for when your files have rows with values that include newline symbols.

 The command defaults to setting the `header` option to `true` and the `inferSchema` option to `true`.
 You can override those two options or include additional Spark CSV options - for
 example: